PASSION

 ETHICS

 The one and only thing a person takes with them into death is their personal honor.
 I despise those who think "getting away with something" is a virtue.
-I have dedicated my life to stewardship to a couple different breeds; it is my hobby to try produce healthy, sturdy, happy, pups for people who will love them.
-Along with that goes my life long commitment to each puppy I produce.
-I have a strict "take back" contract and each pup is microchipped and I remain on their contact list for life.
+I have dedicated my life to stewardship to a couple different breeds; that means producing dogs that will help to take the breed into the future better than I found them - yet NOT changed to meet current fads!.

 SOUND PUREBREDS - THE DANBAR DIFFERENCE